-The 2021 Health IT Roadmap offers a series of potential recommendations to be considered in pursuit of our commitment to ensuring equitable, affordable, and accessible high-quality health care for all Coloradans.
+The 2021 Health IT Roadmap offers recommendations in pursuit of our commitment to ensuring equitable, affordable, and accessible high-quality health care for all Coloradans.
 The administration appreciates the work of all those who have invested their time and ideas.
 Community leadership, collaboration, and innovation play a critical role in the achievement of our health care priorities.

 Sincerely,